ivine369/instagram/README.md

 ### By Ivine Kemuma

 ## Description
-This is a clone of the website for the popular photo app,Instagram.It has the features of following,unfollowing,liking,unliking,commenting and seeing other peoples profiles and stories
+This is a clone of the website for the popular photo app,Instagram.It has the features of following,unfollowing,liking,unliking,commenting and seeing other peoples profiles and stories.

 ## Setup/Installation Requirements
 *git clone https://github.com/ivine369/instagram